Area-53-Robotics/53D-High-Stakes-Notebook/entries/drivetrain-1/test.typ

 )

 == Conclusion
 Even though it is slightly inconvenient that the drivetrain's speed is a bit slower than the ideal speed, it makes sense.
 Some parts of the drivetrain are bending, causing friction on the drivetrain.
-Even though our drivetrain isn't perfect, we are still satisfied with the results.
+Even though our drivetrain is not perfect, we are still satisfied with the results.

 = Torque Test (Foundation)
 == Background
-In a VRC match, we won't need to push an enemy robot past 5 feet.
+In a VRC match, we will not need to push an enemy robot past 5 feet.
 If the robot is capable of pushing a 6.65 lb box (the weight of most lighter robots) past 5 feet in 10 seconds, it will be a success.
 Since the robot is geared with a balance between torque and speed, we believe the drivetrain is capable of passing this test.

 == Hypothesis
 The robot will be able to maintain a distance-to-weight ratio of 0.75 ft/lbs or higher when pushing the weighted boxes.